IGVF-DACC/igvf-metadata-submitter/README.md

 `v0.3.0`: https://docs.google.com/spreadsheets/d/1gWEHGdi0eNjaX1mmC3FrgHFntfhWMib3ipQeas3ukzI/edit?usp=sharing

-To build and deploy a new spreadsheet, see [INSTALL.md](INSTALL.md).
+To build and deploy a new spreadsheet from the code, see [INSTALL.md](INSTALL.md).

 ## Settings